Requirements & results

 - Documents with texts

-- A Docker (version 24 or higher) or Podman environment which you need in order to
+- A Docker (version 24 or higher) environment which you need in order to

 - start up the different webapps